SolarNetworkFoundation/solarnetwork.net/content/resources/services/support.md

     - link: contact
       type: primary
 ---
-Deploying a successful SolarNetwork-based system will benefit from a bit of up-front planning.
+For organisations with SolarNetwork systems spanning multiple sites, we offer comprehensive IT planning and support services.

+## Design your system

+A large-scale SolarNetwork system requires some up-front planning to ensure that it works in the ways your organisation needs it to now, and in the future.

 SolarNetwork Foundation can help you:

 * understand best practises for supporting SolarNode infrastructure
 * model your long-term SolarNetwork costs, and how to keep them minimised
 * design a standardised data taxonomy that best supports your organisation's needs
+* design data retention policies
 * standardise your organisation's SolarNode settings and plugins into a customised SolarNodeOS, making your node deployment and maintenance process easier in the long term
 * implement software automation and operational tools that support your SolarNetwork infrastructure
-* design data retention policies

 {{<button-bar buttons="plan"/>}}

-## Keep your SolarNetwork infrastructure running smoothly
+## Keep your SolarNetwork system running smoothly

-SolarNodes are designed require a minimum amount of ongoing operational maintenance, but like any IT infrastructure they do require some maintenance to keep them running optimally.
+SolarNodes are designed to require a minimum amount of ongoing operational maintenance but, like any IT infrastructure, they do require some attention to keep them running optimally.

 SolarNetwork Foundation can help you:

 * package and deploy SolarNode software updates
 * troubleshoot SolarNode operational issues